Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/interface/window_system/console_window.rst

 Blender *Console Window* text will most likely be hidden on the Terminal that your `XWindows <http://en.wikipedia.org/wiki/Xwindows>`__ server was started from.

-This screenshot shows Blender started from a Linux Terminal/\ *Console Window* and the resulting console text being printed to it.
+This screenshot shows Blender started from a Linux Terminal and the resulting console text being printed to it.
 This example shows that when Blender was started it was unable to access a library related to the Pulseaudio sound server.
 When Blender closed, it saved the recovery file to */tmp/quit.blend*.